haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

   <img src="/education/HADDOCK-Xlinks/cluster1-crosslinks-interface-surface.png">
 </figure>
 <br>
-This model nicely statisfies both the cross-links and the predicted interface residues from the DISVIS interaction analysis.
+This model nicely satisfies both the cross-links and the predicted interface residues from the DISVIS interaction analysis.
 </details>